>TOPICS

 Prevented success

 One year later, Ramsay MacDonald announced the British Government’s decision.
 It granted the untouchables separate elections for twenty years.
 Gandhi was furious at Ambedkar’s success.
 Therefore, he announced from prison that he would go on a hunger strike if the British Government did not withdraw the decision.
-This fasting which Gandhi was prepared to continue, if necessary, ‚until death‚ was outright blackmail.
+This fasting which Gandhi was prepared to continue, if necessary, until death was outright blackmail.
 Moreover, it was totally against the maxims of Ahimsa.

 Ahimsa?

 The pressure on Ambedkar only increased when the British announced, that they would only withdraw their promise if the untouchables agreed.
-Since, if Gandhi had fasted to death, they would have become the scapegoats once again.
+If Gandhi had fasted to death, they would have become the scapegoats once again.
 Thus, Ambedkar had no chance.
 After the fourth day of Gandhi’s Duragraha, Ambekar visited him in prison.
 Reluctantly, he signed the Poona Pact, which at least reserved seats for Dalits in parliament.

-However, Ambedkar knew that this would not be enough to bring about real change.
-Higher-caste politicians would simply put up straw men who acted according to their guidelines.
+However, Ambedkar knew this would not be enough to bring about real change.
+Higher-caste politicians would put up straw men who acted according to their guidelines.
 Consequently, nobody would continue to care about the Dalits‚ concerns.

 There was nothing noble in the fast.
 It was a foul and filthy act … the worst form of coercion against helpless people to give up the constitutional safeguards of which they had become possessed under the Prime Minster’s Award and agree to live on the mercy of the Hindus.
 It was a vile and wicked act.
 How can the Untouchables regard such a man as honest and sincere?
 19